 So blood tests will be done to check inflammation levels and to rule out other conditions.

 Blood tests may include:

-Conventional treatment includes anti-inflammatory medication, steroids and exercise.
+Conventional treatment includes anti-inflammatory medication, steroids, and exercise.
 The side effects can include weight gain and osteoporosis, which can cause people’s bones to become thinner and more fragile, and hence may fracture more easily.

 Both exercise and rest play important roles in treatment.
-Regular exercise is essential for maintaining joint flexibility, muscle strength and function.
+Regular exercise is essential for maintaining joint flexibility, muscle strength, and function.

-You can try walking or riding stationary bicycle.
+You can try walking or riding a stationary bicycle.
 Too much exercise is likely to make your symptoms worse, but activity usually helps to ease pain and stiffness in the muscles.
 Rest is also necessary to give the body time to recover from exercise and other activities.

-Weight-bearing exercises are good for maintaining bone strength and reducing the risk of osteoporosis like jogging, walking, tennis, dancing or lifting weights, where some force or the weight of the body is impacted on bones during the exercise.
+Weight-bearing exercises are good for maintaining bone strength and reducing the risk of osteoporosis like jogging, walking, tennis, dancing, or lifting weights, where some force or the weight of the body is impacted on bones during the exercise.